 Your 1Password account’s first line of defense is a good Master Password.
 It’s used to encrypt your data, secure your account, and make sure no one but you is able to see the information you’ve entrusted to 1Password.

 Choose a strong Master Password.
 1Password can suggest a good Master Password for you when you create your 1Password account.
 If you choose to create your own, pick something that’s hard to guess but easy to remember.
-Learn more about creating a strong Master Password.
+Learn how to choose a good Master Password.

 Use your Master Password only for 1Password.
 If you use your Master Password on another website that experiences a security breach, an attacker may attempt to use it to get into your 1Password account.
 Make sure your Master Password is not used anywhere else.